Nevins Street station: Later years

 As part of the Dual Contracts, approved in 1913, the New York City Public Service Commission planned to split the original IRT system into three segments: two north-south lines, carrying through trains over the Lexington Avenue and Broadway–Seventh Avenue Lines, and an east–west shuttle under 42nd Street.
 This would form a roughly H-shaped system.
 The Broadway–Seventh Avenue Line would split into two branches south of Chambers Street, one of which would turn eastward through Lower Manhattan, run under the East River via a new Clark Street Tunnel, and connect with the existing Contract 2 IRT Brooklyn Line at Borough Hall.
 The Lexington Avenue Line north of Grand Central–42nd Street opened on August 1, 1918, and all Brooklyn Line services were sent via the Lexington Avenue Line.
 This was followed by the Clark Street Tunnel on April 15, 1919, which doubled the number of IRT trains that could travel between Manhattan and Brooklyn.

 When the Eastern Parkway Line was extended east of Atlantic Avenue in 1920, the Joralemon Street Tunnel services became express services, while the Broadway–Seventh Avenue Line services ran local on the Eastern Parkway Line.
 Although the Eastern Parkway Line's express tracks already existed, they previously had been used only for storage.
 The tracks were reconfigured so that Eastern Parkway express trains could no longer stop at the Hoyt Street station, the next stop west.
 Also in 1920, a project to extend the platforms at the Nevins Street station from 350 feet to 480 feet to accommodate ten-car trains was completed.

 The New York City Board of Transportation announced plans in November 1949 to extend platforms at several IRT stations, including Nevins Street, to accommodate all doors on ten-car trains.
 Although ten-car trains already operated on the line, the rear car could not open its doors at the station because the platforms were so short.
 Funding for the platform extensions was included in the city's 1950 capital budget.
 The New York City Transit Authority (NYCTA) announced plans in 1956 to add fluorescent lights above the edges of the station's platforms.

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.
 In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
 Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Nevins Street.

+Charney Companies, the developer of a neighboring building at 95 Rockwell Place, proposed funding accessibility improvements to the station in February 2026.
+In exchange for the improvements, the developers would be allowed to develop additional floor area under the Zoning for Accessibility program.
+The city government approved the proposal that June.